nitpickity/tacky/README.md

 # A slightly sticky protobuf writer
 Tacky is a simple, protobuf serialiser (not deserializer). it contains types to allow representing the protobuf definition at the rust type level, and functions to write values correctly.
-Given a protobuf definition, tacky-build will generate a simple rust type representing the protobuf schema, and a builder-like API to write your message. every function in the builder api just tacks on the relevant field/message to a buffer, abstracting over the protobuf types, field numbers, and wire types.
+Given a protobuf definition, tacky-build will generate a rust type-level representation of the protobuf schema, and a builder-like API to write your message. every function in the builder api just tacks on the relevant field/message to a buffer, abstracting over the protobuf types, field numbers, and wire types.
 This is a lower level library that concerns itself with providing functions to work with writing data in a protobuf compatible fashion.